Is your child experiencing potty training regression? Then here’s what to do

 Sometimes potty training regression is just due to distraction, perhaps your child doesn't want to stop playing to use the toilet.
 It can also be caused by stress due to changes in their lives, like starting nursery, a new siblingor changes at home like parents splitting up.

 Another reason for potty training regression may be constipation.
-If your child is having painful bowel movements, it may make them less likely to want to go to the toilet.
-If unnoticed, children may hold it in for so long that they can't tell when they need to go, and have accidents where they poo their pants.
+If your child has painful bowel movements, it may make them less likely to want to go to the toilet.
+If unnoticed, children may hold it in for so long that they can't tell when they need to go and have accidents where they poo their pants.

-Urinary tract infections or intestinal bugs may also scare a child away from the potty for a time.
+Urinary tract infections or intestinal bugs may also scare a child away from the potty.

 How to handle potty training regression

 Most learning is a process of two steps forward and one back.
-To begin with, we are super-focussed on our new skill and then, as we get better at it, we can let our attention slip a little and go backwards.
+To begin with, we are super-focused on our new skill, and then, as we get better at it, we can let our attention slip a little and go backwards.
 Accidents are normal - every classroom in every primary school will have a box of spare pants for these occasions.
-What you’re trying to achieve is independence so, if your child has an accident, gently support them as they clean it up.
-No drama, no excitement, no anxiety, just a quick hand to grab some paper towels!
+What you’re trying to achieve is independence, so if your child has an accident, gently support them as they clean it up.
+No drama, excitement, or anxiety, just a quick hand to grab some paper towels!

 When's the best age to start potty training?

-Gaining control over our bladder and bowels is a developmental stage and, quite simply, the earlier you start, the more accidents you will have to deal with.
-This is not a race and getting your child “dry” sooner or later than your friend’s child does not define you as a good or bad parent.
-Our grandparents always planned to manage this stage during “the spring and summer closest to the second birthday” and this is still a good time to start.
+Gaining control over our bladder and bowels is a developmental stage, and quite simply, the earlier you start, the more accidents you will have to deal with.
+This is not a race, and getting your child “dry” sooner or later than your friend’s child does not define you as a good or bad parent.
+Our grandparents always planned to manage this stage during “the spring and summer closest to the second birthday, " which is still a good time to start.
 If in doubt, however, wait a little.

-Nighttime dryness comes later and 1 in 10 ten-year-olds regularly wet the bed so do not expect too much too soon or you’ll set yourself, and your child, up for failure.
-It is not always easy to spot clues as to readiness but it can be helpful if your child has some simple language skills so can ask for the potty or for help to wipe.
+Nighttime dryness comes later, and 1 in 10 ten-year-olds regularly wet the bed, so do not expect too much too soon, or you’ll set yourself and your child up for failure.
+It is not always easy to spot clues as to readiness, but it can be helpful if your child has some simple language skills so you can ask for the potty or help wiping.
 With the advent of “feel-dry,” disposable nappies, toddlers have stopped being so aware, as they used to be in Terry nappies, that they have had a wee.

 This means that waiting until they can tell you that they feel wet as a sign that they are ready to go into pants is no longer a reliable measure.
 So you might simply need to pick a good week when you have little else happening in your life, cross your fingers and just get cracking.